liamnewmarch/blog/content/posts/carbon-date.md

 ---
 date: 2013-05-08
+title: Carbon Date for jQuery
 summary: (Obsolete) A tool for estimating the age of a webpage by its jQuery version.
-layout: posts/post.njk
-tags: post
-title: Carbon Date for jQuery
 unlisted: true
 ---